 This week Kansas roads will be busy with holiday travelers.
-It is predicted to be one of the highest traveled Thanksgivings in recent history.
-The Kansas Department of Transportation, Kansas Turnpike Authority, and Kansas Highway Patrol want to remind motorists to prepare in advance for travel, and make responsible choices as they travel.
+It is predicted to be one of the highest traveled Thanksgivings in recent history, in over a dozen years.
+State officials want to remind motorists to prepare in advance for travel, and make responsible choices as they travel.

 Before hitting the road for travels, motorists are encouraged to take the following into consideration: